 If you need to fine-tune the database connection, choose the option Advanced configuration.
 This allows you to define your own connection string.

 Click Test to check if the connection is working correctly.

 The database user must have permissions to:

-- List the necessary tables and views in the external database.
+- List the necessary tables and views on the external database.

 - Perform the operations Create, Read, Update, and Delete on those tables and views.